cfal/emacs-pool/README.md

 # emacs-pool

-emacs-pool is an emacs daemon pool to speed up emacs startup time, without having shared buffers across multiple emacs clients.
+emacs-pool is an emacs daemon pool to speed up emacs startup without having to think about daemon mode.

 emacs-pool consists of two components: